 - Rarely, congenital lipodystrophy

-It is slightly more common in those that consume an alcohol-free diet.
+It is slightly more common in those on an alcohol-free diet.

-Metabolic syndrome is present in about 5% of people with normal body weight, 22% of those who are overweight and 60% of those considered obese, so clearly, obesity is a major risk factor for metabolic syndrome.
+Metabolic syndrome is present in about 5% of people with normal body weight, 22% of those who are overweight, and 60% of those considered obese.
+Obesity is a major risk factor for developing metabolic syndrome.